ZekaiWang04/cs285_proj/README.md

 ##Next TODO##Change ODE structure, for example try latent ode, possibly incorporating action (see the attached paper for two latent ode based approaches: ODE-RNN and VAE-based, also try vanilla MLP encoder-decoder)

+##Next TODO## Consider adding a maximum trajs into the reply buffer trajs

 Use Baseline that incorporates $\Delta s = f_\theta (s, a) dt$ or $\Delta s = f_\theta (s, a, dt)$ (recall currently the vanilla MPC is $\Delta s = f_\theta (s, a)$, which is agnostic to $dt$).
 Also we might want to try to incorporate $t$ into $f_\theta(\cdot)$ but I don't believe this will improve performance.

 (Right now I don't think we need to change everything to Jax.
 We can use vanilla numpy for the time being and then profile our code.
 If it takes a nonnegligible amount of time to transfer data from GPU to CPU, we might rewrite things in Jax.)